davidmreed/nonskating.club/content/guides/jam-timer.md

 ---

-**Before each jam that does not directly follow another jam**, such as a resumption of play after a stoppage or the first jam of a period, the Jam Timer executes the following steps.

-**Starting state:** ⌚ Period Clock: Stopped, ⌚ Jam Clock:  Stopped or timing Team Time Out

-2. Blow a Rolling Whistle cue.
-3. Reset (if needed) and start the Jam Clock to time the lineup period.
-   - If you are resuming from a time out, note that the scoreboard should _not_ start a lineup period.
-It will continue timing the stoppage of play (Officiating Procedures 4.8).
-Add 30 seconds to the time displayed when you give the Rolling Whistle cue to find the latest time at which the jam can start.
-4. (Optional) Give the non-standard verbal cue “Next whistle starts the jam”.
-5. Complete the pre-jam checks during the lineup period.
-6. If teams are in position and officials are in position and ready (including you), go _directly_ to issuing the Five Seconds verbal cue and hand signal.
-You _may_ allow the lineup period to extend up to the standard 30 seconds if needed, with the Five Seconds cue given at 00:25.
-(See [Rules 1.1](https://rules.wftda.com/01_params.html#timing))
-7. If the scoreboard is displaying a lineup period clock (it may not), reset your Jam Clock to be ready to time the jam.
-8. Five seconds after the Five Seconds cue, regardless of when it was issued, give the Jam Start whistle signal and hand signal.
-If the scoreboard is displaying a lineup period clock, make sure to give the cue according to that clock.
-9. Reset (if needed) and start your Jam Clock to time the jam.
-Simultaneously, start your Period Clock.
-10. Move to a position in the track center where you are out of the way of referees and other NSOs.

-**Ending state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam

----

 **During each jam**, the Jam Timer executes the following steps.

 **Starting state:** ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam